 My Experience

-A few years ago, my dentist popped a sample of saliva under a microscope for me to look at before he did my routine cleaning,.
+A few years ago, my dental hygienist popped a sample of saliva under a microscope for me to look at before he started my routine cleaning.
 Despite many years of focusing on gut health, I was surprised to see a lot of yeast, a higher concentration of overall bacteria than is considered optimal and lot of white blood cells (which may suggest infection or stress).

-My husband and kids had similar improvements with their samples (my husband’s was pretty impressive, actually), so based on those experiences I consider probiotics to be a worthwhile part of our oral care routine.
+That said, my husband and kids also had noticeable improvement with their samples (my husband’s was pretty impressive, actually).
+They didn’t add light therapy into their routine, so based on their results I consider probiotics to be a worthwhile part of our oral care routine.

-Although more research is needed to determine what potency, frequency and specific strains are best to achieve different goals, the three brands below use several of the dual-benefit strains mentioned above and have the cleanest ingredients.
-They are:
+Although more research is needed to determine what potency, frequency and specific strains are best to achieve different goals, below are some brands that use several of the strains mentioned in this article and have the cleanest ingredients.

 - Streptococcus mutans were fully eradicated in the volunteer that had this bacteria present in their mouth.